neilellis/blog/source/_posts/dollar.md

 It's JSON Friendly
 ==================

 Dollar can work with potentially any loosely typed data format, but the core features of Dollar revolve around a JSON centric world view.
-This means working with JSON as you can see in the above example is very easy indeed.
+This means working with JSON, as you can see in the above examples, is very easy indeed.

 Loosely Typed